martomo/SublimeXdebug/README.md

-# SublimeXDebug
+# SublimeXdebug

-Simple client to connect with XDebug.
+Simple client to connect with Xdebug.

 ## Features